The Best Countries In The World For Food Lovers, Ranked

 Pad thai

 A staple recipe the world over, and a signature Thai meal.
 Pad Thai is made up of thin or wide noodles dropped into a flaming hot wok with bean sprouts, onion and a cracked egg, mixed up in an array of flavorful condiments chosen by the diner.
+Fish sauce, sugar, chilli powder and ground peanuts in copious amounts is common practice.

 7. Spain

+Spain has long been cookig up some of the best food in the world.
 Certain delicacies date back through the centuries.
 Food in Spain is as rich as its history, and each region has a plethora of speciality recipes for old favourites.
+It's worth travelling through Basque, Galician, and Valencian haunts to try paella in each.

+If your plan is to travel the country trying a selection of everything in Spain, the locals' passion for tapas won't let you down.
 The city of San Sebastian is one of the greatest food destinations in the world, featuring more Michelin-starred restaurants per capita than anywhere else, not to mention the spectacular beach views over the Bay of La Concha.

 Croquettes